petrspelos/common-issues/Discord.Net-Addons/BasicCommands/WithParameters/README.md

-# Basic Command Guide Discord.Net 2.0
+# Commands With Parameters Guide Discord.Net 2.0

 ### This will cover the basics of setting up your own custom command modules in Discord.Net 2.0